Amin-Habib/BIT-1204-Amin-Habib-webpage/README.md

 # BIT-1204-Amin-Habib-webpage
-A simple personal webpage developed as part of the BIT 1204 Coursework to demonstrate fundamental HTML and web development concepts.
+My personal webpage developed as part of the BIT 1204 Coursework to demonstrate fundamental HTML and web development concepts.